 A bed that's made for people on the move

 Whether it's for study, work, love or just budget, moving and adapting to a new home is something that has become a part of life for many of us.
-It makes sense then that our furniture should be able to easily move with us.
+It makes sense then that our furniture should be able to follow along with us.

 Made for a generation on the move